What to Look for in a Safety Inspection App

 Choosing a safety inspection app that people actually want to use is essential to success.
 If it’s not easy to use, people will avoid using it.
 That means fewer inspections, less data and lower overall value from your investment.

-Setup and Support
+Setup and Support of safety and inspection apps

 Two final elements to consider when looking at safety inspection apps are setup and support processes.
 The vendor you choose has a significant impact on the ultimate success or failure of your implementation, so you’ll want to ask questions like: